The-Neo-Noir/judge-dredd/README.md

 MYSQL experiment notes;
+> Before you should execute the mysql ./run --language mysql , you must insert data; by using
+> `mysql -u dinda -pdinda dinda < mysql/mysqlsampledatabase.sql`

 > Set up docker instance with a mysql server running.
 > the docker instance could be shared with other instances, make the mysql server running in background.